Financial literacy

+Financial literacy is the possession of skills, knowledge, and behaviors that allow an individual to make informed decisions regarding money.
+Financial literacy, financial education, and financial knowledge are used interchangeably.
+Financially unsophisticated individuals cannot plan financially because of their poor financial knowledge.
+Financially sophisticated individuals are good at financial calculations; for example they understand compound interest, which helps them to engage in low-credit borrowing.
+Most of the time, unsophisticated individuals pay high costs for their debt borrowing.

-Financial literacy is the possession of the set of skills and knowledge that allows an individual to make informed and effective decisions with all of their financial resources.
-Raising interest in personal finance is now a focus of state-run programs in countries including Australia, Canada, Japan, the United States, and the United Kingdom.
-Understanding basic financial concepts allows people to know how to navigate in the financial system.
-People with appropriate financial literacy training make better financial decisions and manage money better than those without such training.
+Raising interest in personal finance is now a focus of state-run programs in Australia, Canada, Japan, the United Kingdom, and the United States.
+Understanding basic financial concepts allows people to know how to navigate the financial system.
+People with appropriate financial literacy training make better financial decisions and manage money than those without such training.

-The Organization for Economic Co-operation and Development (OECD) started an inter-governmental project in 2003 with the objective of providing ways to improve financial education and literacy standards through the development of common financial literacy principles.
-In March 2008, the OECD launched the International Gateway for Financial Education, which aims to serve as a clearinghouse for financial education programs, information and research worldwide.
+The Organization for Economic Co-operation and Development (OECD) started an inter-governmental project in 2003 to provide ways to improve financial education and literacy standards through the development of common financial literacy principles.
+In March 2008, the OECD launched the International Gateway for Financial Education, which aims to serve as a clearinghouse for financial education programs, information, and research worldwide.
 In the UK, the alternative term "financial capability" is used by the state and its agencies: the Financial Services Authority (FSA) in the UK started a national strategy on financial capability in 2003.
 The US government established its Financial Literacy and Education Commission in 2003.

 Definitions of financial literacy

-There is a diversity of definitions used by NGOs, think tanks, and advocacy groups but in its broadest sense financial literacy is an awareness or understanding of money.
-Some of the definitions below are closely aligned with “skills and knowledge”, whereas others take broader views:
+There is a diversity of definitions used by bodies such as NGOs and think tanks, but in its broadest sense, financial literacy is an understanding of money.
+Some of the definitions below are closely aligned with "skills and knowledge", whereas others take broader views, and some are from academic research which is tested and validated: